-SIGN UP TO RECEIVE YOUR FREE COPY OF DR TERRY'S SKINCARE SECRETS
+SIGN UP TO RECEIVE YOUR FREE COPY OF MY EMERGENCY SKINCARE SECRETS

 Receive exclusive tips on skincare, aesthetic treatments and hormonal balance

 As a child, I didn’t like myself very much.
-I had a dull complexion, overweight, spotty and wore large geeky glasses.
+I was spotty, overweight and geeky.
 I was bullied in school but I tried to fit in and constantly seeked approval.
 As a result, I developed an eating disorder and was self-harming in my teens.

 I always felt like the odd one out.
-One day I decided to strive as a doctor so I could get recognition through my brains instead.
-Growing up in South East Asia, it was the culture that you chose the profession of a doctor, a dentist, an accountant, a lawyer or an engineer.
-I saw it as my duty, being the eldest of 5 to do my parents proud to choose a profession that was highly regarded.
+I didn’t see myself as beautiful so decided to strive as a doctor to get recognition through my brains instead.
+Growing up in South East Asia and being the eldest of 5, I saw it my duty to do my parents proud to choose a profession that was highly regarded.

-I was voted as one of the Rising Stars in the Aesthetic Industry in 2012, won Best New Clinic in 2013 and was a finalist for the Best Medical Aesthetic Practitioner of the Year in 2014.
-I am also the author of the book "The Hormonal Acne Solution - clearing your acne naturally without antibiotics, birth control pills and roaccutane" and the First Independent Global Skincare Expert for Bodyshop International.
+I wrote my first book to help adult women suffering from acne.
+“The Hormonal Acne Solution - clearing your acne naturally without antibiotics, birth control pills and roaccutane.” was published in 2014.
+I was also appointed the first Independent Global Skincare Expert for Bodyshop International in 2015.
 My work has been featured in Tatler, Marie Claire, Vogue, Woman & Home, Good House Keeping, Sunday Telegraph, Elle Magazine, Get The Gloss, Daily Mail, Stella, InStyle Magazine, Stylist, Psychologies and many more.

 I never realise how tough it is being a mother (sleep deprivation, aching body, very little quiet time and hormonal imbalances).
 I have a new found respect for all mothers and had to learn new strategies to balance my own hormones while caring for my skin so I don’t look like I’ve aged 10 years in the first year of having him.